enkidevs/curriculum/Web/HTML/images/image-map.md

 ---
 ## Quiz

-### Image Map

-How much do you know about create clickable image maps?
+### How much do you know about create clickable image maps?
 Place the shape values within the appropriate locations to create the proper code.

 ```